• Home

 The Connecticut Collaborative to End Loneliness

-An alliance to foster social connection across CT
+A collective impact alliance to foster social connection across CT

 Strengthening Connection through Healthcare